-Part of any divorcein Texas is figuring out how to characterize the property owned by the two spouses.
-If you are considering a divorce or have just been served with a petition by divorce filed by your spouse then you are probably wondering how all the “stuff” that you and your spouse own will be divided in the divorce.
+Part of any divorce in Texas is figuring out how to characterize the property owned by the two spouses.
+If you are considering a divorce or have just been served with a petition by divorce filed by your spouse, you are probably wondering how all the "stuff" you and your spouse own will be divided in the divorce.

 Separate property vs. Community property

 Property in the context of a divorce is typically divided up into three categories.
-Most everyone going through a divorce is aware that Texas is a community property state.
+Most everyone going through a divorce knows that Texas is a community property state.
 This represents the first of the three categories.

-Community property is basically any property that is acquired by either you or your spouse during the course of your marriage with a few exceptions for inherited property and things of that nature.
+Community property is any property acquired by either you or your spouse during your marriage, with a few exceptions for inherited property and things of that nature.

-Both you and your spouse have your own separate estates as well, meaning that each of you are able to own property separately from one another.
-Essentially any property that you owned prior to your marriage is categorized as separate property belonging to either of you.
+Both you and your spouse have your separate estates as well, meaning that each of you can own property separately from one another.
+Essentially, any property you owned before your marriage is categorized as separate property belonging to either of you.

-When we think about separate property the theory in Texas is that because you or your spouse owned the property before you ever got married the other spouse has no claim to whatever property is being discussed.
+When we think about the separate property, the theory in Texas is that because you or your spouse owned the property before you ever got married, the other spouse has no claim to whatever property is being discussed.

-Can you contribute money to the separate property of your spouse and be reimbursed?
+Can you contribute money to your spouse's separate property and be reimbursed?

-A reimbursement claim is one that can allow you to be recouped for that expenditure.
+A reimbursement claim can allow you to be recouped for that expenditure.

-Not all money spent by the community estate on one of your or your spouse’s separate estates can be reimbursed, however.
-Let’s review those expenditures that are reimbursable.
+However, not all money spent by the community estate on one of your or your spouse's separate estates can be reimbursed.
+Let's review those expenditures that are reimbursable.

-- The community estate pays towards the separate debt (a mortgage or a credit card, for example) of your spouse’s separate estate.
+- The community estate pays towards the separate debt (a mortgage or a credit card, for example) of your spouse's different estate.

-- The other big area that I have seen reimbursement occur is if you work for your spouse’s business which is later determined to be his separate property and you were not paid for that work or were paid an insufficient amount.
-In this scenario you can push to be reimbursed during the course of your divorce.
+- The other big area that I have seen reimbursement occur is if you work for your spouse's business which is later determined to be his separate property, and you were not paid for that work or were paid an insufficient amount.
+In this scenario, you can push to be reimbursed during your divorce.

-In the event that a judge does order a reimbursement payment be made from the separate estate of your spouse, that payment will go towards whichever estate- your separate estate or the community estate- actually contributed to the separate property of your spouse.
+Suppose a judge does order a reimbursement payment be made from your spouse's separate estate.
+In that case, that payment will go towards whichever estate- your different estate or the community estate- actually contributed to the particular property of your spouse.

-If it was the community estate, that payment would need to be divided up in a just and right manner like all other property included in the community estate.
+If it were the community estate, that payment would need to be divided up just and right like all other property included in the community estate.

-The State of Texas sees reimbursement as a means to make to even out the contributions that one spouse’s separate property or their jointly held property made to the other’s separate property.
-These contributions can take the form of money or the form of labor as we have previously discussed.
+The State of Texas sees reimbursement as a means to make to even out the contributions that one spouse's separate property or their jointly held property made to the other's individual property.
+As we have previously discussed, these contributions can take the form of money or the state of labor.

 Presenting a claim for reimbursement in your divorce case at large

-It is one thing to believe that you have case for reimbursement and another to actually prove that reimbursement case.
-To win a reimbursement case you must be able to show a court that a contribution was made- either from your separate estate or from the community estate- towards the benefit of your spouse’s separate estate.
+It is one thing to believe that you have a chance for a refund and another to prove that reimbursement case.
+To win a reimbursement case, you must be able to show a court that a contribution was made- either from your separate estate or from the community estate- towards the benefit of your spouse's different estate.

-One you are able to establish that a contribution was made and that it falls into one of the aforementioned categories you will need to prove the value of that contribution.
+Once you can establish that a contribution was made and that it falls into one of the categories above, you will need to prove the value of that contribution.

 Having documentary evidence to help prove a claim for reimbursement can be incredibly helpful.

-These are issues that are extremely complex and often times require the assistance of an outside expert to help determine what property belongs in what estate.
-With that said, you should always hire an attorney to represent you and assist you in making these sort of determinations.
+These are complex issues and often require the assistance of an outside expert to help determine what property belongs in what estate.
+With that said, you should always hire an attorney to represent you and assist you in making these determinations.

-Family lawattorneys have experience in helping people like you make difficult decisions regarding their divorce and I cannot emphasize enough how critical it is to have an attorney advocating for you in a reimbursement situation.
+Family law attorneys have experience helping people like you make difficult decisions regarding their divorce, and I cannot emphasize enough how critical it is to have an attorney advocating for you in a reimbursement situation.

-Your attorney can assist you in stating to the court and to your spouse the nature of your reimbursement claim which should be made in your original petition for divorce.
+Your attorney can assist you in stating to the court and your spouse the nature of your reimbursement claim, which should be made in your original petition for divorce.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"